TheNewJavaman/flow-key-virtual-greenscreen/readme.md

 ## Filter Flow

-The filter works by first comparing pixels to a certain preselected color key, then moving outward from each valid pixel and comparing adjacent pixels to the previous pixel.
-This "flow" outward from the original pixels is where this application gets its name.

-1. Search image for pixels matching a preselected color key
-2. For each matching pixel, search the surrounding pixels for slightly different, but still matching, colors
-   1. Repeat until no changes occur
-3. Replace all the matching pixels with a static color
+There are several implemented filters:

+- `InitialComparison`: Generic greenscreen filter; checks if pixels are close to a specified color key, then writes a replacement color to those pixels
+- `NoiseReduction`: Identifies greenscreen pixels that aren't surrounded by many other greenscreen pixels, then writes the original color to those pixels
+- `FlowKey`: Identifies pixels that are close to greenscreen pixels, then writes a replacement color to those pixels if they are close
+- `Splash`: Compares an original image to a new image, then replaces stale pixels with a replacement color
+- `SplashPrep`: Generates a block map of average pixel values